 Give a few of those ideas a try and see if they help improve your tinnitus.

 3. Alcoholic Beverages

-Studies have shown that as many as 84% of tinnitus sufferers reported that the level of tinnitus was increased when they consumed alcohol.
+Studies have shown that as many as 84% of tinnitus sufferers reported drinking alcohol makes their tinnitus worse.11

-There are a few ways that alcohol affects your tinnitus.
+There are a few ways that alcohol affects your tinnitus.4